Aiven-Open/klaw-docs/docs/blog/2023/05/making-kafka-governance-breeze-for-developers.rst

 The current system faces several challenges that impede efficiency and effectiveness, posing risks and hindering productivity.
 Identifying and addressing these typical challenges can enhance operations and optimize overall performance.

-Let's explore the fundamental challenges that must be addressed:
+Let's explore the key challenges that need to be addressed:

 - Manual activities
     Creating, accessing, and promoting a topic to a higher environment requires extensive email communication, involving approximately 10 emails.
 This manual approach consumes valuable time and increases potential errors and miscommunication.